Sentiment-trader/ipal-contracts/README.md

 IPAL represents a significant advancement in decentralized knowledge exchange.
 Through its NFT-gated access system, IPAL creates a transparent, secure marketplace where knowledge creators can monetize their expertise and consumers can gain verified access to valuable content.

-With the fully implemented KnowledgeMarket contract and the upcoming $IPAL token, IPAL is positioned to become a leading platform in the Web3 knowledge economy, fostering a community-driven ecosystem that rewards creators fairly while providing consumers with verifiable access rights.
+With the fully implemented KnowledgeMarket contract, IPAL is positioned to become a leading platform in the Web3 knowledge economy, fostering a community-driven ecosystem that rewards creators fairly while providing consumers with verifiable access rights.

 ---